A comprehensive guide to Shares when Starting a new Limited Company

-- Shareholders can by right to ownership break down the work structure and assign different responsibilities and duties to the appointed directors, however, the articles of association have to be followed.
-They can be based on their shareholding and the rules mentioned in the articles of association, hire or fire anyone on the board.
+- Shareholders can, by right to ownership, break down the work structure and assign different responsibilities and duties to the appointed directors.
+However, the articles of association have to be followed.
+They can be based on their shareholding and the rules mentioned in the articles of association, hiring or firing anyone on the board.

-- It is the responsibility of the shareholders to make sure the business has enough resources to make payroll for their directors.
+- It is the shareholders’ responsibility to ensure the business has enough resources to make payroll for their directors.

 What do you need to know about shares?

-A share is a unit of ownership in a limited company that entitles the shareholder to derive income, that is proportional to the number of shares they hold and the right they carry, from the company’s profits and are entitled to obligations on company’s debts and losses.
+A share is a unit of ownership in a limited company that entitles the shareholder to derive income that is proportional to the number of shares they hold and the right they carry from the company’s profits and are entitled to obligations on the company’s debts and losses.
 The number and value of the shares particular shareholders hold is the primary determinant of their percentage ownership in a company.

 What is the limit of shares a company can issue?

-There is no upper limit to how many shares a company can issue, a limited company can issue as many shares as they want during the registration process or after the process.
+There is no upper limit to how many shares a company can issue; a limited company can issue as many shares as they want during or after the registration process.
 However, a company is required to issue at least one share.
-This is usually witnessed in a limited company when the shareholder is the sole owner and director himself if you are unsure about how many shares to issue, what to value them and how to record them you should speak to your accountant immediately.
-If you do not have one look for an Accountant in London who also specialises in Company Secretarial Services.
+This is usually witnessed in a limited company when the shareholder is the sole owner and the director himself.
+If you are unsure about how many shares to issue, what to value them, and how to record them, you should speak to your accountant immediately.
+If you do not have one, look for an Accountant in London for a small business that also specialises in Company Secretarial Services.

 What types of shares can be issued?